bearmentor-community/template-web/README.md

   - Avoid Redux Toolkit as it is less flexible than plain Redux
   - Avoid MobX and non-familiar ones
 - **High-level framework or wrapper for React**
-  - Avoid Next.js and GatsbyJS because Template is focused on less magic and faster build time.
+  - Avoid Next.js and GatsbyJS because Template Web is focused on less magic and faster build time.

-For dependencies in the API part, [see `template-api`](https://github.com/azobu-projects/template-api).
+### Known Limitations

+- The JWT is still just an `accessToken`, there's no `refreshToken` yet.
+Also it should be saved in `Cookie` rather in `localStorage`.

 ## Application Structure